Princeton University Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Princeton, approximately 8% of students took out student loans averaging $4,163 a year.
-That adds up to $16,652 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Princeton, approximately 6% of students took out student loans averaging $3,647 a year.
+That adds up to $14,588 over four years for those students.

 The student loan default rate at Princeton is 0.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.